top of page

 In agreement with Apostle Paul, we have embraced the collective referent Assemblies of Christ as the most appropriate title for our association of churches.
 Not only are we connected to the early church through our Scriptural name, but we are also connected to the historical church through Apostolic Succession traced back to the original apostles, the four ecumenical creeds, and the sacraments.

+In August 2023, R.W.
+Deese, Phillip Burd, Emmanuel Julian, and Anastasius Omoke officially incorporated the Assemblies of Christ Int'l.
 Since our official opening in August 2023, we have seen miraculous growth.
 As of September 10, fifty (50) churches have officially connected with us.
 Our church has grown steadily and is proud of our rich history and heritage.

 Ancient-Modern